php-fig/fig-standards/proposed/autoloader/combined.md

 ### 3.3.
 Transformation

-The namespace prefix in the fully-qualified class name MUST be replaced with the corresponding base directory,
+The namespace prefix in the fully qualified class name MUST be replaced with the corresponding base directory,

 Namespace separators in the relative class name MUST be replaced with